Listen to the automated AI version of this article here:

 Most studies investigating CBD’s role in lowering inflammation have been with animals.
 However, many researchers still believe that the results of those studies still show therapeutic potential.

 One of the more famous studies is a 2016 study that looked at CBD’s effects on rats with joint inflammation.
 Researchers applied CBD directly to the rats’ skin (topically).
 They found joint swelling was reduced, alongside lowered pain levels amongst the rats.
 Side effects were also tested, with no adverse side effects seen after treatment.

 How CBD regulates pain lies in its interaction with the endocannabinoid system.
 The endocannabinoid system (ECS) is a cell-signalling system present in your body that affects many processes, from energy output to the immune system.

 Many researchers believe CBD interacts with ECS receptors in your brain and immune system, creating anti-inflammatory effects alongside pain relief.
 These receptors can receive CBD chemical signals, helping cells throughout your body, including in your back, to respond appropriately.

-Because of this, CBD can not only help reduce inflammation, which decreases a significant cause of back pain, but it can also change how your brain perceives the pain!
+Because of this, CBD can not only possibly help reduce inflammation, which may decrease a significant cause of back pain, but it can also possibly change how your brain perceives the pain!

 The most common (and fastest!) way of using CBD oil is by placing several drops under your tongue.
-This increases CBD absorption to your bloodstream, allowing you to be headache-free in a shorter time.
+This increases CBD absorption to your bloodstream, hopefully supporting you to be pain-free in a shorter period of time.

 Other ways of using CBD oil include putting it on the skin and in smoothies or soups.
-There is no ‘right way’ of taking CBD.
-Instead, find one that suits your preferences and headache needs.
+There is no ‘right way’ of taking CBD when trying to support chronic back pain.

-If you are interested in using CBD oil, talk to your doctor beforehand.
+If you are interested in using CBD oil for chronic back pain, talk to your doctor beforehand.
 CBD can sometimes interact with other medications, so it’s essential to make sure CBD is the right fit for you.

 CBD side effects